emedvedev/space-satmap/README.md

-# Satellite tracker for Polymer
+# Satellite tracking components for Polymer